Kazuki-tam/gas-gpt-starter/README.md

-# gas-deno-esbuild-starter
+# gas-gpt-starter

-`gas-deno-esbuild-starter` is a starter kit for Google Apps Script by Deno.
+`gas-gpt-starter` is a starter kit to use GPT-3 in Google Apps Script.

 ## Status